Brad Branson

-Bradley Alexander Branson (born September 24, 1958) is an American retired professional basketball player who played in the National Basketball Association (NBA) and other leagues.
-He was a 6'10" and 220 lb forward.
+Bradley Alexander Branson (September 24, 1958 – January 27, 2026) was an American professional basketball player who played forward for two seasons in the National Basketball Association (NBA) and then played for over a decade in Europe.
 Branson played college basketball for the SMU Mustangs.

 Professional career

-After being selected by the Detroit Pistons in the 1980 NBA draft, Branson played in two NBA seasons for the Cleveland Cavaliers (1981–82) and the Indiana Pacers (1982–83).
+After being selected by the Detroit Pistons in the second round of the 1980 NBA draft, Branson opted to play in Italy for Sarila Rimini.